Safe EU roads thanks to technology: Can different technologies co-exist?

 Europe aims to be a world leader for fully automated and connected mobility systems, making transport safer, cleaner, cheaper and more accessible.
 But autonomous cars will crunch through terabytes of data per car, every day.
 They rely on a range of sensors — cameras, lidar and radar — that identify information about the environment around the vehicle.

 The key to the talking car equation is the direct communications between vehicles that will enable collision avoidance applications along with the near instantaneous communication of road hazard information.
-Both Wi-Fi-based dedicated short range communication technology (DSRC) and 5G technologies will enable these life-saving communications.
+Both Wi-Fi-based dedicated short range communication technology (ITS-G5) and 5G technologies will enable these life-saving communications.

 We are pleased to invite you to this Euractiv Forum to discuss technologies for road safety in Europe.
 Questions will include: